Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [x] AE2 Spatial Anchor Loaded Chunk Visualization Bug
 - [x] Shoving a villager into the Auto Trader from the Easy Villagers mod causes a crash and closes the client.
 - [x] Hammers from Just Hammers uncraftable due to missing recipes (fixed by mod author in next release)
+- [x] The Pipe Wrench from the Pipez mod is unable to configure the mod's pipes in any way.
+Other wrenches are able to configure the pipes, however. (fixed by mod author in next release)